-Note that school board policies may be revised at any time.
-For legal context and the most current copy of the local policy, visit http://pol.tasb.org/Policy/Code/250?filter=FFI.
-Below is the text of Clyde CISD's policy FFI(LOCAL) as of the date that this handbook was finalized for this school year..
+Note: School board policies may be revised at any time.
+For legal context and the most current copy of the local policy, visit www.clydeisd.org.
+Below is the text of Clyde ISD's policy FFI(LOCAL) as of the date this handbook was finalized for this school year.